DrBOT-D2R2/Research-Helper/README.md

-# Knowledge Vault
+# Research Helper

-Knowledge Vault is a local-first knowledge operating system that converts personal documents into a navigable concept graph.
+Research Helper is a local-first knowledge operating system that converts personal documents into a navigable concept graph.
 The MVP is designed for a one-week build: ingest files locally, extract concepts, persist a graph in SQLite, search it, generate prerequisite paths, and explore the result visually.

 ## Why this project exists